gurpinder2023/gurpinder2023/README.md

 # Hi, I'm Gurpinder kaur! 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer rand BCIT student with hands-on experience in cloud computing, DevOps, and full-stack development.
+I'm a passionate software developer and BCIT student with hands-on experience in cloud computing, DevOps, and full-stack development.
 I love tackling challenging problems, learning new technologies, and building impactful projects.

 ## About Me
 - 🌍 Lives in Canada